Widening of the Sylvian fissure. Arachnoid cyst

 • arachnoid cerebellopontine angle.

-Cysts are formed differently, so they are divided into types.
-AKs are:
+Cysts are formed differently, so they are divided by type.
+There are AKs:

 1. True or isolated.

 2. Diverticular or communicating.
-Disturbed liquorodynamics at the end of embryo development leads to the formation of cysts.
+Disturbed cerebrospinal fluid dynamics at the end of embryo development leads to the formation of cysts.

-3. Valved or communicating partially.
+3. Valved or partially communicating.
 This development is associated with productive changes in the arachnoid membrane.

-They also use the generally accepted classification (according to E. Galassi - 1989) to separate the most common AK of the lateral fissure (LS);
+The generally accepted classification (according to E. Galassi - 1989) is also used to separate the most common ACs of the lateral fissure (LS);

-• type 1 cysts of small size are bilateral with a location at the pole of the temporal lobe, do not appear.
+• Small type 1 cysts are bilateral, located at the pole of the temporal lobe, and do not appear.
 CT cisternography with contrast agent shows that the cysts communicate with the subarachnoid space;

-• type 2 cysts are located in the proximal and middle parts of the LB, have an oval shape due to an incompletely closed contour.
-They partially communicate with the subarachnoid space as seen on helical contrast-enhanced computed tomography;
+• Type 2 cysts are located in the proximal and middle parts of the thyroid gland and have an oval shape due to an incompletely closed contour.
+They partially communicate with the subarachnoid space, as can be seen on spiral computed tomography with contrast agent;

-• type 3 cysts are large, and therefore are located throughout the Sylvian fissure.
-This significantly shifts the midline, raises the small wing, the scales of the temple bone, near the main bone.
-They minimally communicate with the CSF system, as shown by CT cisternography with contrast.
+• Type 3 cysts are large and therefore located throughout the Sylvian fissure.
+This significantly shifts the midline, raises the lesser wing of the main bone and the scales of the temple bone.
+They communicate minimally with the cerebrospinal fluid system, as shown by CT cisternography with contrast.

-• secondary (acquired) due to various diseases: meningitis, agenesis of the corpus callosum.
-Or due to complications after trauma: bruises, concussions, mechanical damage to the hard surface shell, including surgery.
+• secondary (acquired) in connection with various diseases: meningitis, agenesis of the corpus callosum.
+Or due to complications after injury: bruises, concussions, mechanical damage to the hard surface shell, including surgery.

-By composition, the cyst is divided into: simple, since it is formed from cerebrospinal fluid, and a complex sphere, consisting of cerebrospinal fluid and various types of tissues.
+Based on its composition, the cyst is divided into: simple, since it is formed from cerebrospinal fluid (CSF), and complex sphere, consisting of cerebrospinal fluid and various types of tissue.

-AK is formed on the head in the area:
+AK forms on the head in the area:

 • left or right temporal lobe;